fadkeabhi/CLIPBOARD/README.md

 add theme switcher

-# Any other controbution are welcome
+# Any other contributions are welcome

 # HACKTOBERFEST2022